Volumetric Rendering with Baked Quadrature Fields: Related works

 \paragraph{Baking neural features} Rather than accelerating the NeRF directly, one can also ``bake'' the neural features into polygonal meshes or volumetric textures.
 SNERG \cite{snerg2021} proposed to store features in sparse volumetric textures, and volumetric ray marching combined with deferred rendering to generate pixel colours.
-However, this approach cannot take advantage of the GPU rasterization pipeline, and requires a large GPU amount of memory to store volumetric data.
-A concurrent work MERF~\cite{reiser2023merf} allows for fast rendering of large-scale scenes while utilizing smaller memory in comparison to SNERG by utilizing a sparse feature grid and high-resolution 2D feature planes.
-They use a hybrid of planar and volumetric representation to model the scene, which is orthogonal to our approach which is purely surface-based.
+However, this approach requires a large amount of GPU memory to store volumetric data.
+Recently, MERF~\cite{reiser2023merf} allows for fast rendering of large-scale scenes while utilizing smaller memory in comparison to SNERG by utilizing a sparse feature grid and high-resolution 2D feature planes.
+They use a hybrid of planar and volumetric representations to model the scene, which is orthogonal to our approach which is purely surface-based.
 In contrast, MobileNeRF~\cite{chen2022mobilenerf} proposed using a classical triangular mesh for baking the neural features into a texture map, and used \textit{binary} opacities to optimize for a rasterized representation via volumetric rendering.
 BakedSDF~\cite{yariv2023bakedsdf} starts with VolSDF to learn a surface-based neural radiance field and use learned features baked at mesh vertices for real-time rendering.
 This produces smoother and cleaner meshes in comparison to MobileNeRF owing to SDF priors via Eikonal loss and leads to better performance.
 However, both MobileNeRF and BakedSDF are unable to represent transparent objects faithfully as both representations assume rays to terminate at the first intersection with a surface.